+While you may not have difficulty sleeping at home, you may get insomnia sleeping outside.
 Stress, anxiety, or an “overtraining” effect on the trail may be the cause.
-If you know that you will have difficulty sleeping before you venture out, Cognitive Behavioral Therapy techniques might be the right thing for you.
+If you know that you will have difficulty sleeping before you venture out, cognitive behavioral therapy (CBT) techniques may be the right thing for you.

+CBT is used to treat insomnia without medications like sleeping pills.
 This type of therapy often includes meeting with a therapist and performing a series of sleep assignments.
 It is often recommended to keep a sleep diary leading up to and on the backpacking trip.
 Following the advice and guidance of a therapist can help you change the way you sleep out on the trail.

-2. Stimulus Control
+2. Sleep Restriction And Stimulus Control Techniques

-If you have difficulty sleeping then sleep restriction therapy can help.
+If you have difficulty sleeping, then sleep restriction therapy can help.
 The idea is that you stay up later in the evening for several nights (even up to six weeks) without taking naps during this period.
-After restricting sleep for a few days you should be able to fall asleep more easily.
+After restricting sleep for a few days, you should be able to fall asleep more easily.

-Analyzing Sleep and Wake Behaviors
+Analyzing Sleep And Wake Behaviors

-Avoid naps and practice winding down instead of revving up: journal in the morning when rested, avoid the cell phone, and texting when on a long hike.
+By analyzing sleep and wake behaviors you can gain a better understanding of the problem.
+For example, stop watching the clock and set an alarm.
+Avoid naps and practice winding down instead of revving up.
+Journal in the morning when rested, and avoid the cell phone and texting when on a long hike.
 Reading a book will also help wind you down at the end of the day.

-Five Good Sleep Habits
+5 Good Sleep Habits

-- Only go to bed when sleepy
+- Only go to bed when you’re sleepy

 - Use the bed only for sleeping